daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 **Effect:**  Lets the user speak telepathically with creatures they can see within short range for up to one hour.
 The user can't read a target's thoughts, except those that are specifically "transmitted."

+> [!NOTE]
-(In some games, telepathy transcends normal language barriers (if the target has a mind that allows for telepathic communication).
+> In some games, telepathy transcends normal language barriers (if the target has a mind that allows for telepathic communication).
 In others, it might only pick up emotions or general concepts of thoughts in another language.
-It also might vary based on the ability used.)
+It also might vary based on the ability used.

 -----